Direction for a Healthy Corporate Culture: Top Warning Signs to Fix

 The Bottom Line

-Our organizational alignment research found that workplace culture accounts for 40% of the difference between high and low performing organizations, Overall organizational health matters.
+Our organizational alignment research shows that corporate culture accounts for 40% of the difference between high- and low-performing organizations.
+Culture is not just a soft asset — it drives organizational health, engagement, and sustainable performance.

-To learn more about setting the direction for a healthy corporate culture, download: The 3 Most Important Levels of a High Performance Culture to Get Right
+To learn more about setting the direction for a healthy corporate culture, download: Latest Research: The 3 Most Levels of a High Performance Culture that leaders Must Get Right

 Evaluate your Performance